smartSenseSolutions/gaia-x-wizard-api/README.md

   email which will allow them to register a device which supports webAuthn.
 - After the device registration is successful, the user's legal participant generation will commence when they log in for the first time.
+- The Keycloak realm configuration has been explained in the accompanying keycloak repository's Readme.

 ## Create service offer flow